Under-the-radar credit card perks you should know

 Sometimes travel plans don’t work out.
 Your flight may be delayed or canceled due to bad weather, or you may have to pause a trip due to circumstances outside of your control.
-If you find yourself in a situation with a non-refundable plane ticket that you won’t be able to use, travel insurance can offer some support.
-As a common offering for travel rewards cards, coverage becomes available when you use your credit card to pay for your travel expenses.
-In the event that your trip is canceled or delayed due to factors outside of your control, your travel expenses will be refunded up to a certain amount.
-This is true even for expenses that are non-refundable through the provider.
+If you find yourself in a situation with a non-refundable plane ticket that you won’t be able to use, credit card travel insurance may be able to offer some support.

+The best travel cards often come with some type of travel insurance.
+With trip cancellation and interruption insurance, you’ll receive coverage whenever you use your eligible credit card to pay for certain travel expenses.
+In the event that your trip is canceled or delayed due to factors outside of your control, your travel expenses may be refunded up to a certain amount.
+This is often true even for expenses that are non-refundable through the provider.

 There’s nothing worse than arriving at your destination only to find that your luggage isn’t there to meet you.
 In the event that your luggage is lost or delayed, time will most likely be taken out of your trip to resolve the issue (such as a quick trip to the nearest shop to replace clothing and toiletries).